 I heard about the story that defines the state of risk in our society.
-Cardel Place, a fitness facility in Calgary has been forced to be part of the defining risk agenda and I feel sorry for them.
-Cardel Place used to ‘rock’ literally.
-Kids climbed, balanced and jumped all over the rocks and turned a bunch of ordinary rocks in the lobby of a building in to a great game.
-But then the grinch showed up under the guise of Alberta Health Services and in it’s miserly way, it took away all the fun.
+Cardel Place, a fitness facility in Calgary, has been forced to be part of the “defining risk” agenda, and I feel sorry for them.
+Cardel Place used to “rock” literally.
+Kids climbed, balanced, and jumped all over the rocks and turned a bunch of ordinary rocks in the lobby of a building into a great game.
+But then the Grinch showed up under the guise of Alberta Health Services, and in its miserly way, it took away all the fun.

-The Grinch too it all away
+The Grinch took it all away.

-It stuck up signs that said ‘no climbing’ and it scanned the rocks with it’s eagle eye, checking every nook and cranny for possible ‘risks’ that it could eradicate.
-The anti-child stayed long enough to make every kid who’d ever played on the rocks miserable and then slunk back in to it’s cave of political correctness.
-By May 14th, 2013 a compromise was reached and a label was put on the rocks.
-It said and I quote, “This is not a play structure.
-Serious or even life threatening injury may occur as a result of playing on this structure.
-Well done Alberta Health Services,” Why not make it even tougher for parents to let their child experience a bit of risk.
+It stuck up signs that said “no climbing,” and it scanned the rocks with its eagle eye, checking every nook and cranny for possible “risks” that it could eradicate.
+The anti-child stayed long enough to make every kid who’d ever played on the rocks miserable and then slunk back into its cave of political correctness.
+By May 14th, 2013, a compromise was reached, and a label was put on the rocks.
+It said, and I quote, “This is not a play structure.”
+A serious or even life-threatening injury may occur as a result of playing on this structure.
+“Well done, Alberta Health Services,” Why not make it even tougher for parents to let their child experience a bit of risk?

-The risk police keep coming
+Defining risk: The risk police keep coming.

 What’s a no risk society look like?

-The parents that took their kids to Cardel place were just trying to make sure their little ones got some exercise.
+The parents that took their kids to Cardel Place were just trying to make sure their little ones got some exercise.
 They immediately saw the ridiculousness of the situation and vowed they’d do everything necessary to allow the kids to keep playing on the rocks.
-The people at Cardel Place were equally sympathetic and started a petition for the return of common sense and the ‘right to play’ which culminated in the warning posted.
+The people at Cardel Place were equally sympathetic and started a petition for the return of common sense and the “right to play,” which culminated in the warning posted.
 I can only hope it won’t put off the kids.
 Let’s hope they can’t read yet.